alex0rpi/nodeInitialDemo/README.md

 ✔ DO NOT cd into /app, keep in the project root (node initial demo).

-✔ npm i --> install sequelize, mysql, express and nodemon as dev dependency.
+✔ npm i --> install sequelize, mysql, express, jsonwebtoken, mongodb and nodemon as dev dependency.

 ✔ For local testing of the mysql database, please do the following:
 1. install mysql server (https://dev.mysql.com/downloads/mysql/)